Sometimes, sellers choose a private approach. This may happen because of privacy, tenants, timing, property type, or personal circumstances.

 - a buyer or investor has reached out directly

-- the sharing is not public advertising or mass distribution
+- the conversation is not public advertising or mass promotion

-Why Would a Seller Choose Not to List Publicly on REALTOR.ca
+Why Would a Seller Choose Not to List Publicly?

 Tenant-Occupied and Multi-Family Properties